Elisa-tea/EEEM068/README.md

 1. Clone this repository:
 2. Install dependencies:
 ## Dataset
+The HMDB_simp dataset includes 1,250 videos, with 50 videos per category.
+Each subfolder of the dataset corresponds to a different action category.
+The dataset includes 1,250 videos, with 50 videos per category.
 The dataset used in this project is HMDB_simp_cleaned, a cleaned version of HMDB_simp (without duplicated frames)

 ## License